 If you take these tips into account I know for sure that you can enjoy full days on the beach and at a pool party.
 Have fun!

 What to do if your hair has turned green after swimming in the pool or the ocean?

-This thing is specially designed for the people that have dyed their hair blonde.
-When your hair turns green from swimming in the ocean or in the pool, you need to do something about it.
+This thing is specially designed for people that have dyed their hair blonde.
+When your hair turns green from swimming in the ocean or the pool, you need to do something about it.

 Here is what you should do:

 Mix 5 tablespoons of baking soda with water.
 Mix it with just enough water so that a thick paste is created.
-Once you have done this I want you to put it on your hair and really massage it in!
-I know it sounds scary but it really works.
+Once you have done this I want you to put it on your hair and massage it in!
+I know it sounds scary but it works.

 Let it sit for about 5 minutes and then rinse it out nicely.

 Then wash your hair with a shampoo that is designed for colored hair and apply a hair mask just as I explained below.